 Bright lights can trigger sudden photosensitivity in both the whales and other tourists around you.
-This can lead you to spooking the whales and causing some serious accidents.
+This can lead you to spook the whales and cause some serious accidents.

-Therefore, before taking a camera down there, get it approved by the professional tour guide or diver.
+Therefore, before taking a camera down there, get it approved by a professional tour guide or diver.